LiamBateman/omakub-dotnet/README.md

 # Omakub (.Net)

+This is a .Net Specific version of Omakub.

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
+Omakub turns a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
 That's the one-line pitch for Omakub.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.

 Omakub is an opinionated take on what Linux can be at its best.

-Watch the introduction video and read more at [omakub.org](https://omakub.org).
+For standard Omakub, Watch the introduction video and read more at [omakub.org](https://omakub.org).

 ## .Net Specific
 This is essentially Omakub but with a few extra bits, it will install (Optionally) the following: